palmerlab/behaviour_box/documentation/source/code.rst

 .. function:: timenow()

     provides the current time string in the form `HH:MM:SS`

+    :return: the current time in the form `HH:MM:SS`
+    :rtype: str

 .. function:: today()

     provides today's date as a string in the form YYMMDD

+    :return: the date as a string in the form YYMMDD
+    :rtype: str

 .. function:: create_datapath(DATADIR = "", date = today())

     make a path to save the data based on today's date